 Occasionally the mail may be more threatening or of a personal nature.
 If this is the case, then guidelines on what to do about harassing email are available.

-The Computing Service runs a mailing list service for Colleges, Departments, University Societies and other Cambridge groups, but not for individuals.
+UIS runs a mailing list service for Colleges, Departments, University Societies and other Cambridge groups, but not for individuals.
 A national mailing list service, JISCmail, provides an electronic mailing list service for the UK academic community.
 Staff and postgraduate students in particular may find lists relevant to their research.

-If you join a mailing list, please ensure that you suspend your subscription if you are not likely to login to your email account for a while.
+If you join a mailing list, please ensure that you suspend your subscription if you are not likely to log in to your email account for a while.